HLT (x86 instruction): History on x86

-Process
+Advantages

 Almost every modern processor instruction set includes an instruction or sleep mode which halts the processor until more work needs to be done.
 In interrupt-driven processors, this instruction halts the CPU until an external interrupt is received.
 On most architectures, executing such an instruction allows the processor to significantly reduce its power usage and heat output, which is why it is commonly used instead of busy waiting for sleeping and idling.
+On processors with disabled or no cache, halting reduces bus traffic.
 In most processors, halting (instead of looping) also reduces the latency of the next interrupt.